The best donuts in Minneapolis. I’ll have to say this was the toughest research I’ve ever had to do 😉

 Donut rating: 6 out of 10 donut holes

-Mojo Monkey is probably the best donut shop in St Paul.
+Mojo Monkey probably has the best donuts in St Paul.
 They sell donuts, beignets, and coffee and have about 3 tables to sit at.
 This is the second shop in a row that has terrible seating options so that was a bit disappointing for us.
 People wanna sit and enjoy their doughnuts, you guys!

 The donut menu is quite large, actually.
 They bake cakes, raised, crullers, fritters, bismarcks, holes etc. We went after a hike, on a Saturday, around 1 pm haha.
 To our surprise, they did have a couple trays left, but obviously not the largest selection.
 I did enjoy them enough that I would go back again so next time will have to be significantly earlier.